-Grading and Course Completion
+Grading and Course Completion Policies

-Make-up work
+Make-up Work Policy

 Permission to accept make-up work is subject to the discretion of faculty.
 Make-up work may not extend beyond the end of the term or semester, except where allowed by the Incomplete Grade Policy.